epickrram/perf-workshop/README.md

 ![Isolated CPUs](doc/isolcpus-chart-log-scale.png)

 Note that the difference will not be so great on a server-class machine with lots of spare processing power.
 The effect here is magnified by the fact that the OS only has 4 CPUs (on my laptop) to work with, and a desktop distribution of Linux.
+So there is much more scheduling pressure than would be present on a server-class machine.

 Using `perf` once again to confirm that other processes are not running on the reserved CPUs shows that there is still some contention to deal with: